TailsEraYT/DiscordTTF/README.md

 On the back-end,
 - Im a coded Project!
 I start by reading `server.js`.
 - safely store my secrets in `.env` (Oy! dont touch me!)

-I Have a database!
-- I use sqlite but you can power your Guys with [a number of other storage options](https://glitch.com/storage) -Here is the Nerd stuff. `sqlite.db` is created and put into the `.data` folder, a hidden directory whose contents aren’t copied when a project is remixed. you can see the contents of `.data` in the console under "Logs". so basicly you cant get my Token of life. (someone would hate that to happen anyways.)

 Commands
 --------